junnjiee/junnjiee/index.md

 I'm **currently**:

-- getting involved in contributing to open source
 - looking for software engineering internships for May 2026 onwards
 - an incoming Computer Science freshman at the [National University of Singapore](https://www.nus.edu.sg/)